-- Be capable of communicating competently in written and spoken English; - Be able to work/study independently by reading, extracting and analysing relevant information from various sources of law; - Access resources, especially the library and electronic resources; - Apply legal problem-solving techniques; - Follow appropriate legal referencing conventions in written work.
+- Be capable of communicating competently in written and spoken English; - Be able to work/study independently by reading, extracting, and analysing relevant information from various sources of law; - Be able to access resources, especially the library and electronic resources; - Be able to apply legal problem-solving techniques; - Be able to follow appropriate legal referencing conventions in written work.

-4. Outcomes
+5. Outcomes

-4.1 Critical Outcomes
+5.1.
+Critical outcomes